sverbesselt01/AnalyseDennesterfte/README.md

 ~~~

 6. Convert_json_to_polygons.py: make shape file with labels.

+### Analysis options (first toy data --> UAV images)
 7. Merge the alive trees and dead trees, dissolve boundaries.
 Make sure the dead trees are on top of the alive trees (shape_labels_merging.model3 script in QGIS).

-### Anaylysis options
 8. Scatterplot_and_correlation.py: Calculate the amount (in %) of dead trees, alive trees, soil for every tile do correlation between segemented trees (labelme) and result Thomas (NDVI thresholds + CHM threshold).
 9. Kmeans_clus.py: Pixel-wise clustering of UAV imagery.
 Find optimal amount of clusters and predict.
 10. Kmeans_clus_validation.py: Validation of the clustering result with the reference imagery (Thomas: result_vitality_{name_location}.tif).